dilldylanpickle/Crash-Course-on-x86-64-Reverse-Engineering/README.md

       - [Caller clears the stack]
       - [Callee clears the stack]
 - [A Trip Down Memory Lane: Remembering the Virtual Memory](#a-trip-down-memory-lane-remembering-the-virtual-memory)
+  - [Memory Basic in Linux]
+    - [What is virtual memory]
+      - [Benefits of virtual memory]
+    - [Physical vs. virtual memory]
+      - [Comparison and contrast]
+      - [The bridge between physical and virtual memory] [Page Tables and Address Translation]
+    - [Purpose of page tables]
+      - [Translating virtual to physical addresses]

 # C-ing is Believing: Pointers Edition
 Are you considering job roles like software reverse engineer, embedded software developer, or vulnerability researcher?
 Well, chances are they'll expect you to be comfortable in C programming.
 Nobody wants to use extra memory, so let's talk about pointers!